Beijings Primary, Middle Schools Reopen As COVID-19 Wanes - UrduPoint

 Beijing's Primary, Middle Schools Reopen As COVID-19 Wanes

-BEIJING, (UrduPoint / Pakistan Point News - 27th Jun, 2022 ) :Beijing's Primary and middle school students returned to campus on Monday after over 50 days of remote education due to a local COVID-19 resurgence.
+BEIJING, (UrduPoint / Pakistan Point News - 28th Jun, 2022 ) ::Beijing's Primary and middle school students returned to campus on Monday after over 50 days of remote education due to a local COVID-19 resurgence.

 Students in the first two years of junior high and senior high schools, or grades 7, 8, 10 and 11, as well as those in primary schools, resumed in-person classes.
 Education for students in grades 9 and 12 concluded earlier.